NileshPayghan/Analysis-Of-Parse-Files/README.md

             - Because it contains different values with that attribute.
             - It shows attribute and their values if the attribute values are not found more than 10 for that particular tag.

 Warning: set set_prefixes key value pair of file namespaces whatever you have.
          otherwise it will work properly
         - If don't have namespaces for files then comment that lines and run as it is.
+        - If file is not parsed then it will show an traceback because I don't handle any kind of exception in this module.
+        - so provide correct input and don't forget set set_prefixes for your file namespace.

 command to run: python AnalysisOfFiles.py directory_name extension(xml,dita,ditamap)